Automotive Zealand – heaven exists!

 The next point of interest is Wanaka.
 This small town is the perfect place to explore the Southern Alps.
 Queenstown is just a few kilometers away.
 But this path will be long.
 After all, you will have to constantly stop to take pictures of the beautiful views.
 There are 2 ways to get to Queenstown.
 Through Queensbury and Cromwell, or through the Crown Range.
 Take the second route, it's an insanely beautiful road with a little bit of everything: sparkling lakes, ice-covered peaks and stunning valleys.
 In the middle of the way you will come to Cardrona, a small town where you can stop and have a coffee.
 From Queenstown go to Glenorchy and from there to a place called Paradise.
 Several films were filmed here, including The Lord of the Rings and The Wolverine.

-"Motorcycle Mecca" is not only a motorcycle museum, but also a cafe!
+"Motorcycle Mecca" is not just a museum motorcycle, but also a cafe!
 Photo: Youtube.com

 The final point of the route will be the "city of water and light" Invercargill.
 This is the southern tip of Southland and part-time its capital.
 Here you can take a break from the road.
 Invercargill is definitely a gourmet destination.
 So you'll probably want to try southern beer, blue cod, or premium beef.
 And be sure to order the cheese rolls!
 True car enthusiasts should visit Meccaspresso Cafe.
 Oh, not because of the delicious coffee or signature sauce!
 This place is also a museum of vintage motorcycles.
 The highlight of the capital of Southland, without a doubt, are exhibitions of technology.
 It is also the birthplace of Bert Munro, the hero of the movie The Fastest Indian.